Campeonato Carioca: The splits of the league

-AFRJ: the first split

 The first league split was in 1911 when Botafogo left LMSA and founded Associação de Football do Rio de Janeiro (AFRJ - Rio de Janeiro Football Association).
 The league was nicknamed Liga Barbante (String League), because Botafogo was the only significant club to question the full realisation of the sport under LMSA.
 AFRJ was incorporated by LMSA in 1913.

-LMDT: 1917-1932

 In 1917, several accusations of bribery caused LMSA to rebrand as Liga Metropolitana de Desportos Terrestres (Terrestrial Sports Metropolitan League) (LMDT).
 Fluminense won the competition of that year.

-AMEA: the second split

 On March 1, 1924, a second league split occurred, and Associação Metropolitana de Esportes Athleticos (Athletic Sports Metropolitan Association) was founded.
 AMEA, founded by the "aristocratic" clubs Flamengo, Fluminense, Botafogo and America, with restrictions on its blacks and lower class citizens to their members.
 The Confederação Brasileira de Desportos (CBD - Brazilian Sports Confederation) remained with AMEA recognizing it as the official league of Rio de Janeiro from 1924 on, and disassociating with LMDT.
 AMEA's competition was won by Fluminense.
 LMDT's (The league was nicknamed Liga Barbante) (String League) competition was won by Vasco da Gama, the only significant club that remained on the old league.
 In 1925, AMEA rescinded its racial conditions and Vasco left LMDT, while LMDT continued with its minor clubs.
 Years later, the LMDT championship of 1924 was considered official - but not the following LMDT championships.

-Professionalization and the union of the league
+Professional era

 On January 23, 1933, Bangu, Fluminense, Vasco and America founded the first professional league of Rio de Janeiro, Liga Carioca de Futebol (LCF) (Carioca Football League).
 The Confederação Brasileira de Desportos was an amateur-only league supported AMEA.
 For this reason, LCF was nicknamed "pirate league".
 In 1934 CBD finally accepted professionalism, but LCF and AMEA did not merge for political reasons.
 On December 11, 1934, Botafogo, Vasco, Bangu, São Cristóvão, Andaraí, Olaria, Carioca and Madureira founded the professional Federação Metropolitana de Desportos (FMD) (Sports Metropolitan Federation), replacing AMEA as the official Rio de Janeiro league affiliated to CBD.

 In 1937, the Brazilian football clubs were professionalized.
 On July 29, 1937, FMD and LCF merged, creating Liga de Football do Rio de Janeiro (Rio de Janeiro Football League), also called LFRJ.
 In 1941, LFRJ rebranded as Federação Metropolitana de Futebol (FMF) (Metropolitan Football Federation).
 The occasion was celebrated by a friendly match between Vasco da Gama and America that would come to be nicknamed Clássico da Paz (Peace Derby) for any game played between the two teams.

-Federação Carioca de Futebol (FCF)

 On April 21, 1960, the Brazilian capital city became Brasília, so, Federação Metropolitana de Futebol rebranded as Federação Carioca de Futebol (FCF) (Carioca Football Federation).
 América won the state championship of that year.